gabe-data/DataAnalytics/README.md

 This is a SQL project that analyzes the career of baseball legend Barry Bonds.
 My love for baseball, statistics, and analytics was what drove the idea behind this project.

+I first downloaded three separate tables from baseballreference.com One was Bonds' career stats, his advanced stats, and finally his sabometrics stats.
+These were exported to Excel where I fixed little things like the column titles and formatting of the decimals.